adrian-thurston/ragel/examples/rust/README.md

 # Ragel source examples for Rust

-This directory contains examples of building Rust compilers with Ragel.
+This directory contains examples of building Rust parsers with Ragel.

 # Contibution